wayne-love/sn_esp32/README.md

 ## Circuit
 To keep things as simple as possible, off the shelf modules have been used.
-NOTE: The resitors on the RX/TX pins are recommended but optional.
+NOTE: The resistors on the RX/TX pins are recommended but optional.

 <img src="circuit/circuit.png" alt="Circuit" title="Circuit"/>